 Vocational Rehabilitation Expert

-Edmond Provder, the owner of Occupational Assessment Services, Inc. (OAS), is a Certified Rehabilitation Counselor.
+Edmond Provder, the owner of Occupational Assessment Services, Inc. (OAS), is a Certified Vocational Rehabilitation Counselor.
 He has worked as a vocational expert witness for over forty years and has extensive experience documenting the effect of a Plaintiff’s injury on their ability to work and earn money.
 Contact OAS at 800-292-1919 to discuss how we can help in your personal injury case.